python-discord/summer-code-jam-2020/cuddly-chameleons/README.md

 ```

 ### React
+Open new console window.
 Go to `retro_news` directory, and there run following commands:
 ```
 npm install
 ```